 Thai Chicken Rama

-Everyone loves Thai peanut sauce, and in this one-pan meal the peanut sauce becomes a rich curry that is served over rice.
+Everyone loves Thai peanut sauce, and this dish uses cashews instead of peanuts to make a paleo-friendly version.
+Serve the rich curry over cauliflower rice.

 Smarts #2: Because you need plenty of liquid to steam and cook the chicken and vegetables, don't expect the curry to thicken up significantly.
 Regular coconut milk will give you a richer, thicker curry, but light coconut milk will cut back on calories.